Demographics of Japan

-The demography of Japan is monitored by National Institute of Population and Social Security Research (IPSS) and Statistics Bureau.
-As of April 2025, Japan's population was roughly 123.4 million people, and peaked at 128.5 million people in 2010.
-It is the 6th-most populous country in Asia, and the 11th-most populous country in the world.
+The demography of Japan is monitored by the National Institute of Population and Social Security Research (IPSS) and Statistics Bureau.
+In April 2025, Japan's population was roughly 123.4 million people, and peaked at 128.5 million people in 2010.
+It is the 6th-most populous country in Asia, and the 12th-most populous country in the world.

 In 2024, the median age of Japanese people was projected to be 49.9 years, the highest level since 1950, compared to 29.8 for India, 38.9 for the United States and 40.2 for China.
 Japan has the second highest median age in the world, behind only Monaco.
 An improved quality of life and regular health checks are two reasons why Japan has one of the highest life expectancies in the world.

 The life expectancy from birth in Japan improved significantly after World War II, rising 20 years between 1945 and 1955.
 As life expectancy rises further, Japan expects to experience difficulties caring for the older generations in the future.
 Shortages in the service sector are already a major concern, with demand for nurses and care workers increasing.

 The fertility rate among Japanese women was around 1.4 children per woman from 2010 to 2018.
 From then until 2022, the fertility rate declined to 1.2.
 Apart from a small baby boom in the early 1970s, the crude birth rate in Japan has been declining since 1950.
-It reached its currently lowest point of 5.8 births per thousand people in 2023.
+It reached its current lowest point of 5.8 births per thousand people in 2023.
 With a falling birth rate and a large share of its inhabitants reaching old age, Japan's population is expected to continue declining, a trend that has been seen since 2010.

 Japanese is a major language of the Japonic language family spoken by Japanese people, which is separated into several dialects, with the Tokyo dialect considered Standard Japanese.
 Japanese has around 128 million speakers, primarily in Japan, the only country where it is the national language, and within the Japanese diaspora across the globe.

 The sex ratio in Japan in 2021 was 95.38 males per 100 females.
 There are 61.53 million males and 64.52 million females in Japan.
 The female percentage of the population was 51.18%, compared to 48.82% male population.
 Japan has 2.98 million more females than males.